8 Simple iPhone Security Tips

 The approaches we’ll cover here will help keep prying eyes away from your personal data, even if someone was to gain access to your iPhone by theft or otherwise.

 Ready to have your iPhone be a bit more secure?
 Then check out some of these security tips that can beef up your privacy and device security.

 1: Use a Passcode, the Longer the Better

-Even if you just elongate an existing four digit passcode into six digits, that is better than nothing as it still makes the passcode much harder to guess.
+Even if you just elongate an existing four digit passcode into six digits or longer, that is better than nothing as it still makes the passcode much harder to guess.

 2: Disable Lock Screen Access to Notifications, Certain Features

 It’s obviously useful to have lock screen access to notifications, Today view, Siri, Messages, and Apple Pay Wallet, but this can pose some potential security issues if someone was to get ahold of your device as it may reveal some important info from a text message or a notification.
 The easy way to avoid this is to turn off this stuff if you don’t use it enough to find it valuable: